 What do great life science digital communications look like?
 Try asking yourself this simple question and see how well your e-detailing and multichannel communications match up.

 If you’ve switched – or are in the process of switching – to digital communications, you will already have some really good KPIs.
 Rightly, these will be very specific and detailed.
 Great job.
-These are essential.
 But keep the big picture in mind, too, while you’re setting targets and analyzing performance.

 - “Do I work at each customer’s speed, or force them to fit my timetable?”

-- “Do I understand each customer better after each sales call?”
+- “Do I understand each customer better after ever sales call?”

-- “Do I respond to each doctor based on what I’ve learned?”
+- “Do I respond to them based on what I’ve learned?”

 Move ahead on your digital journey